Oscar Wilde by Napoleon Sarony, 1882

 But there is a more practical irony that Sarony can claim—his practice of arranging his sitters as nature intended by the use a mechanical contrivance.

 This he achieved by use of a posing machine, an innovation of Sarony’s brother, Oliver (also a photographer, working in England).
-Napoleon Sarony brought the iron rest to America where he patented an improved version that bore his name, and which he marketed to other photographers.
+Napoleon Sarony brought the iron rest back with him to America where he patented an improved version that bore his name, and which he marketed to other photographers.

 Although the device may have been used originally to enhance stillness during the days of longer exposures, its use continued into Wilde’s era by allowing subjects to relax, and giving Sarony more time to arrange a desired posture without his models tiring.